 Types of Coffee in Ethiopia

 When it comes to the types of Ethiopian coffee beans, arabica is the main kind you’ll find in the country.
 However, many of the beans are considered heirloom varieties.
-The coffee is open-pollinated and has slowly developed over hundreds and hundreds of years.
+The coffee cherries are open-pollinated and have slowly developed over hundreds and hundreds of years.
 As a result, the plants become part of a multigenerational heritage, augmenting coffee’s role in the local culture.
+The unique processing of coffee cherries at different altitudes significantly influences the fruity and complex taste profiles of the coffee.

 How to Order Coffee in Ethiopia